htakemoto/nodejs-typescript-sample/README.md

 ## Quick Start

-1) Open command line and install bower and grunt-cli in global dependency

-    $ npm install -g typescript
-    $ npm install -g typings

-2) Go to the root folder of this project on command line
+1) Go to the root folder of this project on command line

     $ cd /PROJECT-ROOT

-3) Install dependency files
+2) Install dependency files

     $ npm install
-    $ typings install

-5) Execute (default browser will open)
+3) Execute (default browser will open)

     $ npm start